At a Glance

 ✨Show Empathy and Compassion

 During the interview, demonstrate your ability to empathise with both the children and their families.
-Share personal experiences or examples from previous roles that highlight your compassionate nature and how you handle sensitive situations.
+Share personal experiences or examples that highlight your compassionate nature and how you handle sensitive situations.
+This is crucial in a role that involves palliative and bereavement care.

 ✨Highlight Relevant Experience

 Be prepared to discuss your previous experience in caring for children with complex needs or chronic illnesses.
-Use specific examples to illustrate your skills and how they relate to the job description, showing that you can contribute positively to the team.
+Use specific examples to illustrate your skills and how they relate to the job description.
+This will show the interviewers that you have the necessary background for the role.

 ✨Ask Thoughtful Questions

-At the end of the interview, take the opportunity to ask insightful questions about the hospice's approach to care, team dynamics, and training opportunities.
-This shows your genuine interest in the role and helps you assess if it's the right fit for you.
+At the end of the interview, take the opportunity to ask insightful questions about the team, the work environment, and the support available for staff.
+This not only shows your interest in the position but also helps you gauge if the organisation aligns with your values and expectations.